pmsilva84/pmsilva84/README.md

 ## Hi there 👋

-I'm a CS student who lives in Brazil🇧🇷.
+I'm a CS student who lives in Brazil🇧🇷, I'm like foss software.

+Have a good day

 <!--
 **pmsilva84/pmsilva84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.